 My friend Lovelee and I had our post-Christmas dinner at this newly-opened restaurant named Ombu Modern Filipino.
-It is located at the ground floor of one of the newest hotels in the area, Sequioa Hotel.
+It is located on the ground floor of one of the newest hotels in the area, Sequoia Hotel.

 The evening was particularly freezing, so while waiting for my friend, I requested for a cup of Hot Chocolate (Php 60).

 Sipping the hot beverage, I tasted tablea, which is not too strong.
 It was sweet enough that I didn't feel the need to add sweetener.

 To begin our feast, we had Gising-Gising (Php 170) and Binakol (Php 260).